biolprogramming/prog-syllabus/README.md

 2. Offers package manager for installing packages it's missing
 3. Has convenient "virtual" environments for testing
 4. Comes with many important, precompiled/preinstalled packages (ipython, numpy, requests, etc.)

+## Software License

+We are releasing the contents of this course (e.g. all my notes, all of our code) under an [open-source license](https://en.wikipedia.org/wiki/Open_source) ([BSD](https://en.wikipedia.org/wiki/BSD_licenses)).
+As a member of this course, you agree to make your assignments, code review comments, and your final projects open-source, as well.
+The reasons we are doing this are many, but it's one (very small) way that we can repay the debt we owe everyone else contributing to open source projects.

+One requirement of your [Software Project](#software-project) is that you release it on [github](https://github.com/) as an open-source project.

 ## Grading